Psara

-Psara had 448 inhabitants according to the 2011 census.
+Psara had 420 inhabitants according to the 2021 census.
 It has a small port linking to the island of Chios and other parts of Greece.

-It was also the site of the Psara massacre, in which thousands of Greeks on the island were massacred by Ottoman troops during the Greek War of Independence in 1824.
+In the Psara massacre on the island, thousands of Greeks were massacred by Ottoman troops during the Greek War of Independence in 1824.

 Geography

 Psara lies 81 km northwest of Chios, 22 km from the northwestern point of the island of Chios and 150 km east-northeast of Athens.
 The length and width of the island are about 7 by 8 km and the area is 43 km2.
 The highest point on the island is "Profitis Ilias" (512 m).
 The municipality has total area of 44.511 km2.

 Flag

 The modern flag of Psara is based largely on the island's famous revolutionary flag created by Psariot locals in 1824.
 The original flag, carried during the War of Independence by Psariot ships, was made of white cloth bordered with red.
 It bore the symbols of Filiki Eteria in red (a large cross atop a crescent, a spear, and an anchor).
 A snake was wrapped around the anchor, often depicted with a bird flying near its mouth.
 On either side of the Filiki Eteria symbols, in red capital letters, were the words ΕΛΕΥΘΕΡΙΑ Η ΘΑΝΑΤΟΣ (FREEDOM OR DEATH) and in some cases, the island's name, spelled ΨΑ–ΡΑ or ΨΑΡ–ΡΑ.
 An original 1824 flag of Psara is preserved at the National Historical Museum of Greece.

 The flag of Psara currently in use has a very similar design but omits the island's name and bears a star below the crescent.